So if you’ve been shying away from lower body training or just want to work your legs and biceps together, then give the lunge with bicep curl a try.

 You can also do the squat curl in this fashion if you want to save time by training both legs together.

-The lunge curl exercise is a tough training drill that will challenge your legs and biceps in a way that you've probably never felt.
-It's also highly versatile because there are more than three total variations of the exercise that you can perform.
+The lunge curl exercise is a tough training drill that will challenge your legs and biceps in a way that you’ve probably never felt.
+It’s one of the most versatile exercises for arms and legs that there is because there are more than three total variations of the exercise that you can perform.

 Just make sure to start light because this movement really makes your bis and thighs burn after a while.
 A good idea is to begin with 6 reps per leg and then work your way up to 12 reps per side before increasing the resistance.
 This way, you’ll get plenty of time under tension to tone your legs while also lifting heavy weights to make them stronger.